vgteam/vg/README.md

 Other libraries may be required.
 Please report any build difficulties.

 Note that a 64-bit OS is required.
 Ubuntu 18.04 should work.
-You will also need a CPU that supports SSE 4.2 to run VG; you can check this with `cat /proc/cpuinfo | grep sse4_2`.

 When you are ready, build with `. ./source_me.sh && make`, and run with `./bin/vg`.